 This funeral manual is intended to provide law enforcement agencies with a quick and informative reference when the unthinkable occurs-an unexpected death of a departmental member.
-The material contained herein has been gathered by the International Conference of Police Chaplains from numerous departments and sources.
+The material contained here-in has been gathered by the International Conference of Police Chaplains from numerous departments and sources.
 The author has utilized these materials and others that he has gathered.
 Credit is given when materials were cited or adapted.

 The task of writing/composing a funeral manual that will cover all law enforcement circumstances/protocols and religious beliefs is very difficult.
 The following information is offered as a suggestion and a beginning place.
-This information will likely need to be adapted/ adjusted to the philosophy/theology of those who suffered the loss of their loved one and the departments they served.
+This information will likely need to be adapted/adjusted to the philosophy/theology of those who suffered the loss of their loved one and the departments they served.

-Included in this manual is information about survivor resources, helps and support agencies.
-Particular attention should be given to Laurie Erickson's suggestions of ongoing care for the deceased member's family.
-These will be found in the sections entitled: "Taking Care of Our Own" and "Promoting Healthy Healing" (Chapter 6, pages 61-65).
-Mrs. Erickson offers these suggestions from her own personal experience.
-Mrs. Erickson's husband, Michigan State Trooper Byron J. Erickson, died in the line of duty on July 31, 1993.
+Included in this manual is information about survivor resources and help and support agencies.
+Particular attention should be given to Laurie Erickson Reinacher's suggestions of ongoing care for the deceased member's family.
+These will be found in the sections entitled: "Taking Care of Our Own" and "Promoting Healthy Healing" (Chapter 6, pages 67-71).
+Mrs. Reinacher offers these suggestions from her own personal experience.
+Her first husband, Michigan State Trooper Byron J. Erickson, died in the line of duty on July 31, 1993.

-Special appreciation is given to Chief Brian Russell of the Buchanan Police Department, Michigan, for allowing his department's "Line of Duty or Serious Injury" General Order to be included in this manual as an example for other departments/agencies to use in drafting their own policies and procedures (see Appendix A, pages 79-102).
-Also, thanks to the Mt.
-Vernon Police Department, Illinois, for being able to use their Line of Duty Injury or Death Information form (see pages 71-76).
+Special appreciation is given to Chief Brian Russell of the Buchanan Police Department, Michigan, for allowing his department's "Line of Duty or Serious Injury" General Order to be included in this manual as an example for other departments/agencies to use in drafting their own policies and procedures (see Appendix A, pages 83-106).
+Also, thanks is extended to the Mt.
+Vernon Police Department, Illinois, for being able to use their Line of Duty Injury or Death Information form (see pages 77-82).

-The author thanks the following chaplains and persons who read this manual and perfected it (listed in alphabetical order): Rev. Dr. Paul Blacketor, Keene Police Department, Keene, New Hampshire; Mr. Mano Brahmbhatt, P.T.; Rev. David DeRevere, Executive Director, International Conference of Police Chaplains; Rev. Harold Elliott, Arlington Police Department, Arlington, Texas; Rev. Murray Fricke, Cheyenne Police Department, Cheyenne, Wyoming; Rev. Andrew Jackson, Michigan State Police; Rev. Anwar Khalifa, Tyler Police Department, Tyler, Texas; The Rev. Ronald Kobata, Maui Police Department, Maui, Hawaii; Rev. Dan Lovin, Jefferson County Sheriff's Office, Mt.
-Vernon, Illinois; Rabbi Dr. Stephen Passamaneck, Bureau of Alcohol, Tobacco and Firearms, Sherman Oaks, California; Sister Ann Stamm, Livonia Police Department, Livonia, Michigan and Rev. Bernard White, Skokie Police Department, Skokie, Illinois.
+The author thanks the following chaplains and persons who read this manual and perfected it (listed in alphabetical order): Rev. Dr. Paul Blacketor, Keene Police Department, Keene, New Hampshire; Mr. Mano Brahmbhatt, P.T.; Rev. David DeRevere, former Executive Director, International Conference of Police Chaplains; Rev. Harold Elliott, Arlington Police Department, Arlington, Texas; Rev. Murray Fricke, Cheyenne Police Department, Cheyenne, Wyoming; Rev. Andrew Jackson, Michigan State Police; Rev. Anwar Khalifa, Tyler Police Department, Tyler, Texas; The Rev. Ronald Kobata, Maui Police Department, Maui, Hawaii; Rev. Dan Lovin, Jefferson County Sheriff's Office, Mt.
+Vernon, Illinois; Rabbi Dr. Stephen Passamaneck, Bureau of Alcohol, Tobacco and Firearms, Sherman Oaks, California; Sister Ann Stamm, Livonia Police Department, Livonia, Michigan; and Rev. Bernard White, Skokie Police Department, Skokie, Illinois.
+Also, the author thanks the Chaplain contributors to this edition: Rev. Chere Bates, U.S. Secret Service; Rev. Dr. Lang Yang, Tuscola County Sheriff Department; and Rev. Harold Gingerich, Topeka (Indiana) Police and Fire Departments; and the Indiana State Police.